 10 Surprising Garden Tools You Didn't Know You Needed

 You've got gloves and a trowel.
 What else do you need?
-Gardening author Mark Highland shares his list of gotta-haves.
+Gardening author Mark Highland shares his list of must-haves.

 Keep an eye on young trees when rainfall is scarce.
-Drought can stress and even kill them, and watering with a hose won’t help if the water runs off before it can soak into the ground.
-Highland recommends Elements instead, a slow-release watering system.
-Wrap the Elements reservoirs around your trees, fill them, and they'll release water slowly enough to reach the roots.
-"It’s simple, easy, and takes the work out of watering newly establishing trees," he says.
-Buy It: Bower & Branch, $22 or $18 for three or more
+Drought can stress and even kill them, and watering with a hose won't help if the water runs off before it can soak into the ground.
+Highland recommends a slow-release watering system.
+A single bag fits trees up to four inches caliper and holds 20 gallons of water.
+The bag empties and waters the tree in six to eight hours.

 Think of No-Bite-Me insect repellent as another essential tool in your garden kit.
-It's 100 percent natural and DEET-free, and "it smells nice and works," Highland says.
+It's 100-percent natural and DEET-free, and "it smells nice and works," Highland says.
 "It’s effective against mosquitoes, black flies, ticks, ants, sand fleas, and fleas and lasts a long time.
 Even when I’m sweating, I don't need to reapply this repellent."
 The cream, which is made with 18 essential oils, including cedar, mint and lemongrass, also soothes your skin after you’ve been bitten.
-BUY IT: SallyeAnder, pack of two $24.99